PAGSAdmin/ClarityGuard/README.md

 In 3 seconds it turns any messy post into calm, human truth.

 **Example — before & after**

 **Messy headline**

+“NEW STUDY: Eating one apple a day exposes you to dangerous levels of cyanide from the seeds.
+Apple seeds contain arsenic-like poison.
+Doctors warn: stop giving apples to children!”

+ClarityGuard — a free truth quantifying tool forever Created by PAGS

+💡 Story: UNDERSTANDING

+🟡 Grade: B | Confidence: High
+Collect: #Health:Diet:Apples ✨

+🗣️ Paraphrase:
+NEW STUDY: Eating one apple a day exposes you to dangerous levels of cyanide from the seeds.
+Apple seeds contain arsenic-like poison.
+Doctors warn: stop giving apples to children!

+📈 Insight:
+You would need to chew ~200 apple seeds in one sitting for any risk.
+Dose makes the poison.

+🗣️ One breath, one truth:
+Truth: dose makes the poison.

+🔍 Learn more → Ask any AI: “How many apple seeds does it take to reach cyanide toxicity?”

+*Verdict: You just neutralised a viral fear headline.
+ClarityGuard applied the dose-makes-the-poison rule and turned panic into calm.*

+❤️ Truth with heart
+Created by PAGS — 40 years turning chaos into clarity
+Your clarity.
+Your control.

+**Another Example — before & after**

+**Messy headline**
 “SHOCKING: The Puppy Bowl is RIGGED!
 Referees are paid off by Big Dog Food!
 Kittens were robbed again!”